paketo-buildpacks/rapid-feedback-loops/node-tilt-prototype/yarn-react-app/README.md

 Make code changes in any file within the `src` directory.
 A modification has been set up for you in `src/App.js` already.

-Try adding the `chalk` package to the project using Yarn.
-Run `yarn add chalk --modules-folder <path/to/dir/outside/of/app/dir>`.
-The section below may explain any strange behaviour that occurs.
+Try adding the `react-icons` package to the project using Yarn.
+Run `yarn add react-icons --modules-folder <path/to/dir/outside/of/app/dir>`.
+You should see the `yarn install` process begin within the Tilt dashboard.
+Once the process is complete, first uncomment the code in `src/question.js` then uncomment the `Question` component in index.js.
+Finally, refresh the webpage and scroll to the bottom of the page to see your new component!

 ## Limitations